 Children’s Minnesota Drive-Up Care serves as a quick and easy way to for families to stay up-to-date on things like critical immunizations, such as the measles or pertussis vaccinations, or injectable birth control.
 This allows every child to stay on track with their health care and continue to follow the American Academy of Pediatrics guidelines for immunizations.

 Drive-Up Care is available for established Children’s Minnesota patients over the age of 2.
-Children’s Minnesota primary care clinics in Brooklyn Park, Hugo, Minneapolis, Rogers, St. Louis Park, St. Paul and West St. Paul are offering Drive-Up Care at this time.
+The Children’s Minnesota primary care clinic in Minneapolis is offering Drive-Up Care at this time.
 Call the clinic to make an appointment.

 Is Drive-Up Care safe?

 Yes!
 The care team brings their sterile techniques and standard processes for vaccinations right to your car.

 How can I use Drive-Up Care?